gyomGit/Epics-record-db-Plugin-for-Eclipse/README.md

 - The 10 kinds of **SCAN** definition are triggered after **field(** contexts and the 2 **Macro** editing examples are triggered in between **field(SCAN** and the commas.
 These default templates can be restored any time by clicking **Restore Default**
 - But be careful, if you click **Restore Default** you will loose the templates you might have been creating if you didn't export them first.
 - You can also use the Eclipse Outline view: go to **Window | Show View | Outline**
-- Finally if your Db record file is a bit messy just format it!
+- Now if your Db record file is a bit messy just format it!
 Right click any where in your file and go to **Source | Format**
+- Finally you can write lines of comments by stating each line with the symbol: **#**.

 # Acknowledgments
-I am Guillaume Balourdet and I am grateful to the ITER Organization.
-I am grateful to Nadine Utzel and my supervisor Bruno Evrard, who were behind this plug-in project for ITER and trusted me.
-I would like to say thank you to Zhen Chen and Celine Rossini who contributed to welcome me at the ITER Organisation.
-Also thanks to Ralph Lange who I was very happy to meet and work a tiny little bit with.
+I am grateful to the ITER Organization and more especially to Nadine Utzel who technically supported me, and to my supervisor Bruno Evrard, who initiated this plug-in project and trusted me.
+Also thanks to Ralph Lange who I was very happy to meet and work with.
 Many thanks to Lorenzo Bettini and his book: Implementing Domain-Specific Languages with Xtext and Xtend - Second Edition, which enabled me to create this job.
 Finally a big thank you to Sven Efftinge, the founder of Xtext.

+Guillaume Balourdet